-Six simple ingredients come together to make a quick, easy, and delicious dinner!
+Six simple ingredients come together in this Creamy Roasted Red Pepper and Sun-Dried Tomato Bucatini recipe to make a quick, easy, and delicious dinner!

 Luscious sauces?
 Check.